kaushanikoner20-hub/taskify/README.md

 Authenticated requests must include `Authorization: Bearer <token>`, using the token returned from `/api/auth/login` or `/api/auth/register`.

-## Capturing required screenshots
+## What We See

-1. **Running containers:** after `docker compose up --build`, run `docker ps` in your terminal and screenshot the output showing all three containers with `Up ... (healthy)` status.
+1. **Running containers:** after `docker compose up --build`, run `docker ps` in your terminal and the output will be showing all three containers with `Up ... (healthy)` status.
-2. **Active web UI — Login page:** open http://localhost:3000 in a browser and screenshot the split-screen login/sign-in screen.
+2. **Active web UI — Login page:** open http://localhost:3000 in a browser and you will see the split-screen login/sign-in screen.
 3. **Active web UI — Dashboard:** register an account (SIGN IN tab), log in, and screenshot the dashboard (task cards, progress chart, assignments, calendar showing the real current date, batchmates you've added).
-4. Optional: screenshot `docker compose logs backend` showing `Taskify API listening on port 3000` to confirm the database migration ran successfully.

 ## Notes on production hardening